iiab/iiab/roles/captiveportal/README.md

  * The Python capture script can be run interactively instead of automatically by uWSGI.
 Stop the Captive Portal socket and service first:
    `sudo systemctl stop uwsgi-app@captiveportal.socket uwsgi-app@captiveportal.service`
    Stopping this instance does not stop the Admin Console instance.
- * Run the capture-wsgi.py with "-l" in a terminal to increase logging to /var/log/captiveportal/captiveportal.log
+ * Run `capture-wsgi.py -v` in a terminal for debug-level logging.
+To also write a rotating file log during direct debugging, pass `--log-file /tmp/captiveportal.log` or set `CAPTIVE_PORTAL_LOG_FILE=/tmp/captiveportal.log`.
  * To discover untrapped urls, "apt-get install tcpdump", and "tcpdump -i br0 capture.tcp".
 I transfer this file to a machine with a GUI, and wireshark to interpret the conversations on the wire.
 The DNS packets are the ones to look for.

  ## Known Problems